vivaria/edisonrul.ing/docs/source/cards/mausoleum-of-the-emperor.md

-# MAUSOLEUM OF THE EMPEROR
+# Mausoleum Of The Emperor

 > ① Both players can Normal Summon or Set monsters without Tributing, by paying 1000 Life Points x the number of monsters needed for the Tribute Summon.